upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 [0_shot.md](0_shot.md) and [n_shot.md](n_shot.md) respectively.
 Fields in
 braces `{}` represent values to be filled.
 Several values that can be used to populate a field are separate by forward slashes `/` (e.g. 4 types of domain contextualization).
+The variables in the prompts are described below.

-`ontology-description` in the templates represent the description provided for the domain contextualization variant for each ontology.
+- `ontology-description` in the templates represent the description provided for the domain contextualization variant for each ontology.
 The table below provides the exact text used for the domain context `ontology-description` for each ontology: